ibm-cloud-docs/vmwaresolutions/vmonic/iamuserinvite.md

 # Inviting users to access services and resources
 {: #iamuserinvite}

-{{site.data.keyword.vmwaresolutions_full}} is integrated with {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) for collaboration among multiple users.
+{{site.data.keyword.cloud}} for VMware® Solutions is integrated with {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) for collaboration among multiple users.
 After you sign up for an {{site.data.keyword.cloud_notm}} account and log in to the {{site.data.keyword.vmwaresolutions_short}} console, you can add users to the {{site.data.keyword.cloud_notm}} account.
 These added users can share the services and resources that are provisioned for the account.

 ## Before you begin
 {: #iamuserinvite-reqs}